sensu/sensu-docs/content/sensu-go/5.0/guides/aggregate-metrics-statsd.md

 ## How does Sensu implement StatsD?

 Sensu implements a StatsD listener on its agents.
-Each `sensu-agent` will listen on the default port 8125 for UDP messages which follow the StatsD line protocol.
+Each `sensu-agent` listens on the default port 8125 for UDP messages which follow the StatsD line protocol.
 StatsD aggregates the metrics, and Sensu translates them to Sensu metrics and events to be passed to the event pipeline.
 The listener is configurable (see [Configuring the StatsD listener](#configuring-the-statsd-listener))